19 Best National & State Parks in New York

 2. Niagara Falls

 In 2008, the area stretching from Wheatfield to the mouth of the Niagara River was designated the Niagara Falls National Heritage Area.
-Within these boundaries, you'll find the iconic falls, deemed one of the Seven Natural Wonders of North America, as well as the charming towns of Youngstown and Lewiston.
+Within these boundaries, you'll find the iconic falls, deemed one of the Seven Natural Wonders of North America, as well as the charming small towns of Youngstown and Lewiston.

 Niagara Falls State Park boasts popular attractions like the Niagara Gorge Discovery Center, Aquarium of Niagara, and Cave of the Winds.
 The Hurricane Deck at the latter allows visitors to experience the power of the falls from close enough that they'll feel the vibrations through their core and get a little wet in the process.
 The landscape architect responsible for creating the 400 acres that make up this park is the same who designed New York City's Central Park.